Derek Sutton

 Naina frequently speaks at conferences, seminars and other events, both in the UK and internationally.

-Recent speaking appointments include: ALBA Summer Conference (July 2016); Blackstone Brexit Seminar (July 2016); Public Law Project North Conference (July 2016); Open Society Justice Initiative Conference (June 2016); Stanford University Roundtable (April 2016); Holywell Manor Festival, Oxford (April 2016); Innovating Justice Forum, the Hague (Nov 2015); Public Law Project Conference (October 2015); Blackstone Chambers Religion and Belief Seminar (May 2015); Bingham Centre India Seminar, Delhi (Feb 2015); HRLA, JUSTICE and the Law Society Seminar (May 2014); BIICL Seminar (October 2012); Blackstone Chambers Public Law Seminar (June 2012); Oxford Bar Society (May 2012); Society of Legal Scholars (April 2012); Lawyers without Borders (March 2012); OXFID Conference (Feb 2012); A4ID Knowledge Group (Dec 2011); Bingham Centre, Post-Conflict States Seminar (Dec 2011); JUSTICE/Sweet & Maxwell Conference (Oct 2011).
+Recent speaking appointments include: Inner Temple International Justice, Development and Rule of Law Capacity Building Event (February 2026); Justice Annual Conference (November 2025); GLD Administrative Law Conference (Oct 2025); Inner Temple International Human Rights Lecture (July 2024); Public Law Project Judicial Review Conference (Oct 2023); Inner Temple International Practice Panel (2023); An Urgent Appeal in Support of Afghan Judges and Lawyers (December 2021); Public Law Project Judicial Review Conference (Oct 2021); ALBA Summer Conference (July 2021); Advocates for International Development Summer Conference (July 2021); Government Legal Department International Law Conference (Oct 2018); Government Legal Department Human Rights Seminar (Sept 2018); Public Law Judicial Review Conference (Oct 2017); ALBA Summer Conference (July 2016); Blackstone Brexit Seminar (July 2016); Public Law Project North Conference (July 2016); Open Society Justice Initiative Conference (June 2016); Stanford University Roundtable (April 2016); Holywell Manor Festival, Oxford (April 2016); Innovating Justice Forum, the Hague (Nov 2015); Public Law Project Conference (Oct 2015); Blackstone Chambers Religion and Belief Seminar (May 2015); Bingham Centre India Seminar, Delhi (Feb 2015); HRLA, JUSTICE and the Law Society Seminar (May 2014); BIICL Seminar (Oct 2012); Blackstone Chambers Public Law Seminar (June 2012); Oxford Bar Society (May 2012); Society of Legal Scholars (April 2012); Lawyers without Borders (March 2012); OXFID Conference (Feb 2012); A4ID Knowledge Group (Dec 2011); Bingham Centre, Post-Conflict States Seminar (Dec 2011); JUSTICE/Sweet & Maxwell Conference (Oct 2011).

 VAT registration number: 885681076